ruff: noqa: PLR0915, PLR0911, C901

 )

-from litestar_mcp.registry import Registry
+from litestar_mcp.registry import (

-from litestar_mcp.schema_builder import generate_schema_for_handler
+from litestar_mcp.schema_builder import _unwrap_annotated, generate_schema_for_handler, parameter_aliases

 from litestar_mcp.sessions import MCPSessionManager, SessionTerminated